FlorianZ/hadashboard/README.md

 Point your browser to http://localhost:3030 to access the hadashboard on your local machine.

 Note, that the SmartApp will not be able to communicate with the hadashboard running on your local machine, and that in order for the hadashboar to communicate with the SmartApp, the **ST_CLIENT_ID** and **ST_CLIENT_SECRET** variables must be set in your local environment.
+You can also hardcode these values at the top of the `jobs/smartthings.rb` file.